New Zealand House of Representatives committees: Types of select committees

-The present system, with permanent committees for designated subject matters, was implemented in 1985, in order to promote accountability and a greater separation of Parliament from government.
+The House may also create additional select committees to conduct investigations into specific matters.
+This may be to consider specific legislation without adding to a subject select committee's work programme (for example, the Pae Ora Legislation Committee for the Pae Ora (Healthy Futures) Bill in 2021–22), to consider legislation that spans more than one subject select committee's remit (for example, the Abortion Legislation Committee for the Abortion Legislation Bill in 2019–20), or to undertake a particular review (for example, the Epidemic Response Committee in 2020).

+Of the specialist committees, the Business Committee has an important role in relation to other committees because it decides the membership of subject select committees.

 Composition

-Each committee consists of between six and twelve MPs.
+Each committee consists of between five and twelve MPs.
 Political parties are generally represented approximately in similar proportions as they are represented in the House as a whole.
-Membership of committees is determined by the Business Specialist Committee at the beginning of each parliament.
+Membership of committees is determined by the Business Committee at the beginning of each parliament.
 Attempts are made to allocate MPs into committees for subject areas those MPs have experience in.
-Each committee elects its own chairperson.
-Each select committee has a chairperson and a deputy chairperson.
-MPs may be, and almost always are, members of more than one select committee.
-Cabinet ministers do not sit on committees generally, though there are some exceptions (usually for Specialist committees).
+Each committee has its own chairperson and deputy chairperson who are elected by the committee.
+MPs may be members of more than one select committee.
+Cabinet ministers do not sit on committees generally, though there are some exceptions (usually for specialist committees).
 Some ministers outside Cabinet are required to sit on subject committees to ensure that the governing parties can fill all their allocated places.

 Membership of the Business Committee itself is determined by the Speaker (who chairs) and political party leaders.

-List of committees in the 53rd Parliament
+List of committees in the 54th Parliament

 Historical composition of committees

 The following table lists the select and specialist committees of the previous, and their respective chairs and membership breakdown.

+53rd Parliament

+Bolded and italicized denotes a temporary committee established uniquely during the 53rd Parliament.